ChrisSantosLang/redscience/docs/source/playerfactory.rst

 For Trainers: Creating AI
 =========================

-Any user can use any *AI*, *Team*, or *Corp* as a tool to help them :doc:`play <play>`, but only Trainers see a **Copy** button on the :doc:`pages <player>` of each such tool to create a duplicate which the Trainer can adjust (until it is saved).
-Finding/creating the best tools may be the most powerful way to raise one's :doc:`rankings <game>`.
+Any user can use any *AI*, *Team*, or *Corp* as a :doc:`tool to help them play <play>`, but only Trainers see a **Copy** button on the :doc:`page <player>` of each such tool to create a duplicate which that Trainer can adjust (until it is saved).
+Finding/refining the best tools may be the most powerful way to raise one's :doc:`rankings <game>`.

 .. image:: releases/images/CurriculumSimple.png

 Many player settings, including *Type* and *Universe*, cannot be changed once saved.
 If you want to change those settings, just make a new copy!
+If you ever want a copy of an earlier version of an *AI*, you can "fork" it from a specified earlier timestamp.

-If the player is an *AI*, then the player page will have a **Curriculum Tab** instead of a Creations Tab.
+*AI* players have a **Curriculum Tab** instead of a Creations Tab.
 Even after an *AI* is saved, its creator can add recorded matches to its curriculum by specifiying parts of tournaments or of other players' histories to be studied.
 Its creator can also set the *AI* to automatically learn from its own experiences.
-If you ever want a copy of an earlier version of an *AI*, you can "fork" it from a specified earlier timestamp.
-Until the *AI* is saved, its Trainer can set it learning algorithm, parameters for its learing algorithm, and the following (or the Trainer can set parameters to auto-tune to a given curriculum or game):
+Until the *AI* is saved, its Trainer can also set its learning algorithm, parameters for that algorithm, and the following (or the Trainer can set them to auto-tune to a given curriculum or game):

 :math:`\text{Offense}` (opposite: Defense):
-  :math:`1.0` means maximize wins; :math:`0.0` means minimize losses
+  :math:`1.0` means maximize wins (considers draw as bad as loss); :math:`0.0` means minimize losses (considers draw as good as win);
+  :math:`0.5` values draw halfway between win and loss

 :math:`\text{Tactical}` (opposite: Stategic):
-  :math:`1.0` means prioritize the current game; :math:`0.0` means maximize rating.
+  :math:`1.0` means prioritize the current game; :math:`0.0` means maximize ones own skill-rating.
   :math:`\text{Tactical}` greater than :math:`\text{Offense}` means
-  never sacrifice a current win for future wins; :math:`\text{Tactical}` greater than :math:`(1 - \text{Offense})` means never take a loss to potentially get future wins
+  never sacrifice a current win to seek future wins; :math:`\text{Tactical}` greater than :math:`(1 - \text{Offense})` means never take a loss to seek future wins

 :math:`\text{Faith}` (opposite: Skeptical):
   :math:`1.0` means confidence in one's data never decays; :math:`0.0` means